dribnet/purvs/README.md

 Because this kind of terrain generation has been done quite a lot before, I tried to focus on retaining my "cute" style from the last sketch, and keeping the style distinctive.
-Following my previous project, I tried to not change too much about the "ascii retro top down game" aesthetic..
+Following my previous project, I tried to not change too much about the "ascii retro top down game" aesthetic.

-Randomness was also something I tried to focus on, like in my last project, and with the addition of the biomes, I feel a good amount of detail is obtained.
+Randomness was also something I tried to focus on, like in my last project, and with the addition of the biomes I feel like there's lots of interesting sections to look at.

 --Extension--